National biennial conventions

 The council vote follows a report from the Convention Officer, Secretary-Treasurer Jane Broendel, of the findings of the Convention Site Committee on information on four cities considered as possible sites.

-The 2014 convention will be held July 21-25 at the Philadelphia Convention Center.
+The 2014 convention will be held July 21-25 at the Pennsylvania Convention Center in Philadelphia.